- Live Rates

 This was perhaps a good thing for buyers, as prices were skyrocketing, leaving many homebuyers priced out of the market.

-That said, the market in Seattle is heating up once again.
+That said, the market in Seattle has been hot for the past few months.
 Prices are on the rise, and Redfin has characterized Seattle’s real estate market as ‘very competitive’.
 Considering this, now may be a good time to buy in the Seattle-area.

-In April 2020, the median home value in Seattle started to inch up.
-The median list price per square foot in Seattle was $517, while the Seattle-Tacoma-Bellevue Metro Area average was $285.
+In January 2021, the median home value in Seattle started to inch up.
+The typical home value in Seattle is $804,487.

 While the Seattle housing market may be the first place that you think of when it comes to the Pacific Northwest, there are other cities worth considering.
 You may find better returns for your investment if you look elsewhere.

-According to Zillow, the median price of a home in Washington State is $422,400.
-That’s an increase of 5.7% from the same month last year.
-And that price appreciation trend is expected to continue through to spring 2021 with an anticipated rise in prices of 4.9%.
+According to Zillow, the median price of a home in Washington State is $463,856 as of January 2021.
+That’s an increase of 12.5% from the same month last year.
+And that price appreciation trend is expected to continue throughout the year.

 There are many reasons why you might want to consider buying a condo, either as your primary or secondary residence, or as a rental property.
 And if a condo is what you are after, then you’ll want to examine these trends.